-- A minimum score in TOEFL (PBT 550 or iBT 79) or IELTS (Overall 6) obtained over the previous two years.
+- A minimum score in TOEFL (PBT 550 or iBT 79) or IELTS (Overall 6) or EmSAT (1400) obtained over the previous two years.
 Students who have provided the required English scores during their Bachelor’s degree studies do not need to provide additional English scores.

 B. Conditional Admission Criteria

 - A student with a recognized baccalaureate degree with a cumulative GPA average of a minimum 2.25 up to 3.00 on a 4.0 scale, or its established equivalent, and who meets the English language competency requirements for regular admission as stated in “Part A” above, may be admitted conditionally to the LLM program.
 Such a student must meet the following requirements during the period of conditional admission or be subject to dismissal:

 - He/she may take no more than six credit hours during the first term of study

 - He/she must achieve an overall GPA of 3.00 on a 4.0 scale, or its established equivalent, in the first nine credit hours of credit-bearing courses studied in the LLM program.

 - Students with minimum of 3 years work experience and CGPA of 2.0 to 2.24 might also be accepted.

 C. Requirements for Non-Law Applicants

 A student who holds a non-Law degree with a cumulative GPA average of a minimum 2.0 on a 4.0 scale will have to undertake Pre-LLM examinations as shown in the Table before being considered for formal admission to the LLM program.